University of Jos: Vice chancellors

+Students' Union Government Presidents

+The current President of the Students' Union Government is Jane Pwajok Kangyang, a 600-level student of Medicine and Surgery from the Berom Tribe and a grand-daughter of Late Da P.D Pwajok.
+Jane's political reformist personae was a precursor to her emergence as President of SUG.

 Controversy

-On 4th March, 2022 a 300-level (Year 3) student of the institution committed suicide due to the strike of the Academic Staff Union of Universities.
+On 4 March 2022, a 300-level (Year 3) student of the institution committed suicide due to the strike of the Academic Staff Union of Universities.
 It was reported by PremiumTimes that the student had allegedly left a note stating his frustration as a result of the strike.